chavezheras/moving_pixel/content/Notes/Movie Barcodes.md

 - [Movie Barcode](https://github.com/MarcBresson/movie-barcode/tree/main) --> wrapped as a Python library.
 Update: only runs on Python 3.10
 - [movie-barcodes](https://github.com/andrewdcampbell/movie-barcodes) --> command line application, back end is [OpenCV](https://opencv.org/) and [numpy](https://numpy.org/)

-I've been trying these out to make an image for the cover of my book, [[Cinema and Machine Vision]], possibly warped as as a circle, similar to [this example](https://rlang.io/create-a-radial-movie-tv-barcode-using-polar-coordinates/) (in R).
+I've been trying these out to make an image for the cover of my book, [[../Cinema and Machine Vision]], possibly warped as as a circle, similar to [this example](https://rlang.io/create-a-radial-movie-tv-barcode-using-polar-coordinates/) (in R).
 The polar transformation seems rather onerous to implement directly in Python (for me anyway), but a similar effect can be achieved using the polar filter in [GIMP](https://www.gimp.org/), or the ImageMagick's [polar distortion transformation](https://imagemagick.org/Usage/distorts/#polar).
 I'd like to do a mini tutorial on this for my visualisation students, but here's a first preview:

 ![[../assets/images/3a559d0f8531eb83fc3a7c6cc3e7132b_MD5.png]]